How to Create a Social Media Content Calendar and Stay Organized

 5. Create a Social Media Content Calendar

 With the foundation laid, you can now create a social media content calendar.
 There are various ways to create a social media content calendar.
-One that works best is where you begin with a social media calendar template.
+A template allows you to visualize what your final calendar draft will look like.
+It also ensures consistency, especially when collaborating with a social media team.

 Color coding is another important tool when creating your calendar.
 The codes help you categorize the information you‘ll include in your calendar.
 Create as many color codes depending on the content you will create, as shown below.